One Laptop Per Child's $100 Laptop Was Going To Change the World -- Then it All Went Wrong - Slashdot

 In the history of computing OLPC was a bit like how xerox palo alto research center (PARC) pushed the envelope of user interface design and inspired the first Apple Computer Macintosh and changed the world even though PARC didn't itself come out with those products.

 I wouldn't diminish the ball that OLPC got rolling even if it failed to gain significant traction as its own enterprise.
-Schools and school children all over the world are increasingly getting access to usable sub $200 laptops and connected table
+Schools and school children all over the world are increasingly getting access to usable sub $200 laptops and connected tablets that are giving them unprecedented access to knowledge like never before in the history of the world.

+There is certainly still work to do to make sure that more people all over the world can freely share in knowledge.

 Re: (Score:2)